Eco-anxiety: Children and young adults

-2018 surveys conducted in the United States found between 21% and 29% of Americans said they were "very" worried about the climate, double the rate of a similar study in 2015.
-The condition has become especially common among children and young people – in some universities over 70% of students have self described as suffering from eco-anxiety, though as of early 2021, validated ways to assess the prevalence of climate or eco-anxiety were not well established.
-A survey published in September 2021 had queried 10,000 young people from 10 countries across the world, finding that almost 60% were either very or extremely worried about climate change.
+The condition has become especially common among children and young people – in 2021, in some universities, over 70% of students described themselves as suffering from eco-anxiety.
+However, as of early 2021, validated ways to assess the prevalence of climate or eco-anxiety were not well established.
+A September 2021 survey queried 10,000 young people from 10 countries across the world, finding that almost 60% were either very or extremely worried about climate change.
 Two thirds said they felt sad, afraid and anxious, while close to 40% reported they were hesitant to have children.
-An October 2021 report based on polling in the UK found 78% of people surveyed expressed some degree of eco-anxiety.
-The report found no significant difference in levels of eco-anxiety based on age or social class.
-It did however find that women (45%) were substantially more likely to report high levels of eco-anxiety compared to men (36%).
-Similar observations have been reported worldwide, including European and African countries.